DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

   <!-- 29.4 C -->
   <h3>Celsius: {{ "{{temperature | tempConvert:'celsius':1" }}}}</h3>
 ```
-The `transform` method is where we do any logic to convert the `value` that is being passed in.
+We use the `transform` method to do any logic necessary to convert the `value` that is being passed in.
 We can get ahold of the arguments array as the second parameter and pass in as many as we like from the template.
-As you can see here, we check the type of conversion that we want (Fahrenheit to Celsius), convert the `value` passed in, and then return the converted value to the number of decimal places specified in the second argument of the pipe.
+As you can see here, we check the type of conversion that we want (e.g., Fahrenheit to Celsius), convert the `value` passed in, and then return the converted value to the number of decimal places specified in the second argument of the pipe.

-As mentioned above, we need to provide an array to the `pipes` property in the `@View` decorator to make use of the new pipe.
+As mentioned above, we need to provide an array to the `pipes` property in the `@View` decorator to use the new pipe.

 ![angular2](https://cdn.auth0.com/blog/angular2-pipes/angular2-pipes-1-4.png)